SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_config_timer/readme.md

   > ![Figure: Time Period Configuration](resources/readme/time_period_config.png)

-   **Note:**
-  > As currently Config Timer is supporting only 16-bit mode, we can configure match value to a maximum of 65535.
-  > CT match value depends on the M4 SoC clock configured.
-Use the following formula for configuring match value against desired time period: match value = (M4_SOC_CLK x time_period_in_us) / (2 x 1000000);

-   For example, if M4 SoC clock is configured at 180MHz, and desired time period is 200us then,
-      match value = (180000000 * 200) / (2 x 1000000) = 18000

-   The match value is automatically calculated based on the time period value.
-Users do not need to concern themselves with match value calculation, as it is handled by the get match value API.

 - Use following CT configurations to run application in Normal counter mode use case (using Counter-0 or Counter-1).

   > ![Figure: Pin configuration](resources/uc_screen/uc_screen.png)